sujaypotlapelly/sujaypotlapelly/README.md

 # 👋 Hi, I'm Sujay Potlapelly!

-Welcome to my GitHub profile!
-I’m a dedicated Computer Science and Applied Mathematics student at the University of Colorado Boulder with a passion for developing innovative software solutions and exploring the frontiers of technology—from machine learning to computational neuroscience.

 ## 🌟 About Me
 I thrive on solving complex problems through both research and hands-on engineering.
 My journey spans impactful internships at leading institutions, pioneering projects that blend academia with real-world applications, and leadership roles that fuel entrepreneurial innovation.

-## 🔍 Areas of Expertise
-- **Software Engineering**: Building scalable, production-grade systems.
-- **Artificial Intelligence & Machine Learning**: Designing and deploying models to tackle challenging problems.
-- **Computational Neuroscience**: Leveraging data and algorithms to decode complex neural behavior.
-- **Entrepreneurship & Leadership**: Founding initiatives that connect innovative ideas with industry opportunities.

 ## 🛠️ Skills
 - **Programming Languages**: Python, Java, C/C++, SQL, JavaScript (React), HTML/CSS.